vmware-samples/secureclouds-remediation-jobs/remediation_worker/jobs/security_group_close_port_5432/README.md

 # Close Port 5432 for a Security Group

-This job blocks public access to port 5432 for both IPv4 and IPv6.
+This job blocks public access to port 5432 for both IPv4 and IPv6 by removing all the ingress security group rules containing port 5432 in the port range and source as "0.0.0.0/0" or "::/0".

 ### Applicable Rule